Skip to content

 • Antibiotics

-• MRSA vancomycin (Bactrim or linezolid for allergies)
+• General coverage for MRSA: vancomycin (Bactrim or linezolid for allergies)

-• Pseudomonas Penicillin class (cephalosporin, carbapenem, extended penicillin) AND aminoglycoside or Ciprofloxacin (double coverage)
+• General coverage for Pseudomonas: penicillin class (cephalosporin, carbapenem, extended penicillin) AND aminoglycoside or ciprofloxacin.
+Second line Colistin.

-• Be aware that the antibiotic doses are not the typical doses used for other indications.
-Use Epic Order Adult Cystic Fibrosis order set for Antibiotic/dosing (or consult with CF team, pharmacy)
+• Be aware that the antibiotic doses are NOT the typical doses used for other indications.
+Use Epic Order Adult Cystic Fibrosis order set (or per CF team, pharmacy)

 • Airway/sputum clearance

-• CF modulators (e.g., ivacaftor/tezacaftor/elaxacaftor): continue if on at home, needs a non-formulary order so pt can use own supply; time with fat rich meal for absorption
+• CF modulators (e.g. Trikafta -ivacaftor/tezacaftor/elaxacaftor): continue if on at home; needs a non-formulary order to use own supply; time with fat rich meal for absorption

 • Nutrition/GI